-Of all the genres of contemporary cinema, perhaps “thriller” is the most difficult movie category to define.
+Among all the genres of contemporary cinema, “thriller” is probably the most difficult movie category to define.
 Is there really a difference between a thriller and film noir?
-Are thrillers just horror movies or action movies with more middle-brow aspirations?
-What’s the difference between a suspense movie and a thriller anyway?
+Are thrillers just action movies or horror movies with more middle-brow aspirations?
+What’s the difference between a thriller and a suspense flick anyway?

-In 1964, United States Supreme Court Justice Potter Stewart infamously said of pornography, “I know it when I see it,” — and perhaps the same thing is true of thrillers.
-Although there are some obvious key themes (the capriciousness of truth, the indefatigable nature of human cruelty) and motifs (shadows, dreams, crime, paranoia, conspiracy, suspicion),
+In 1964, United States Supreme Court Justice Potter Stewart infamously said of pornography, “I know it when I see it,” — and perhaps the same is true for thrillers.
+Although there are some obvious key themes (the capriciousness of truth, the indefatigable nature of human cruelty) and motifs (shadows, crime, paranoia, dreams, conspiracy, suspicion),

-Rather than trying to define thrillers, perhaps it’s best to work backward: what are the best movies often considered to be examples of
+Instead of trying to define thrillers, perhaps it’s best to work backward: What are the best movies often considered to be examples of

 Johnathan Demme’s masterpiece sits on the border between thriller and horror movies, and it’s one of the few films in the latter category to ever win Oscars.
 In terms of gore and violence, there isn’t too much — but the subject matter is rather grisly: Clarice Starling (Jodie Foster) enlists the help of incarcerated cannibal Dr. Hannibal Lecter (Anthony Hopkins) in the hopes of hunting down a depraved serial murderer nicknamed “Buffalo Bill” (Ted Levine).
 While the gruesome hunt would be engaging enough, Demme uses this bloody backdrop as a way to explore gender dynamics and the trauma-worn emotional life of the film’s protagonist.
 Criticisms around the film’s handling of trans issues are well-deserved, but the story is actually far more subtle than the latest wave of critics give it credit for.